restezconnectes/send-pdf-for-contact-form-7/readme.txt

 == Changelog ==

+= 1.0.1.3 =
+* Bug fixed tags name
+* Remove TRANSIENTS for reference of PDF
+* Adding form fields for reference and name of PDF
+* Adding checking for fields settings in admin page

 = 1.0.1.2 =
 * Bug fixed if option "Delete all PDF" checked
 * Bug fixed for download button shortcode [wpcf7pdf_download]

 = 1.0.1.1 =
 * Bug Fixed generate PDF